Deluxe String Alignment Kit

 - Unit price

 What makes our 3D printed parts different?
-It starts with our material—rather than using PLA plastic like most consumer printers, we print every kit with temperature resistant ABS plastic in our signature orange color.
+It starts with our material—rather than using PLA or PETG plastic like most consumer printers, we print every kit with temperature resistant ABS plastic in our signature orange color.
 With similar chemistry to what you’ll find under the hood of modern cars, this material won’t melt, bend or crack when subjected to life at the race track.
 Everything is covered by the Caliper Garage Guarantee.

 Better plastic requires a better 3D printer, and we make every kit on an industrial machine from Fusion3 Design.
 It’s the size of a refrigerator and cost more than our race car, but the results are worth it.

 Four universal vehicle hooks to hang the alignment tool from your car.

 Eight connection blocks to connect the alignment pipes.